swo/16s-book/manuscript/sec01.md

 ## What this document is not

 This document is not perfect.
-It is full of my own igorance, ideas, and opinions.
+It is full of my own ignorance, ideas, and opinions.
 Take it with a grain of salt.
 If you find errors, blame me and not my adviser or the other members of my lab.
 And do point them out to me!

 This document is also not intended to be a literature review.
 Next-generation sequencing for microbial ecology